telerik/blazor-docs/knowledge-base/grid-rowcollection-nullreference.md

 ## Cause

-The Telerik UI Grid for Blazor throws a `NullReferenceException` from the `GridRowCollection` class when both the `Data` parameter and `OnRead` event handler are defined:
+The Telerik UI Grid for Blazor throws a `NullReferenceException` for the `GridRowCollection` property when using both the `Data` parameter and `OnRead` event handler:

 <div class="skip-repl"></div>